joepool/NetworkStatusLogger/README.md

 `sudo ./setup.sh`
 Your Raspberry Pi will reboot and the script will then always be running in the background.
 The setup will fail if it is not run with sudo.
+If you also would like a webpage to display the network log, alternatively run the `setup_inc_web.sh` script:
+`sudo ./setup_inc_web.sh`
+Again, this will fail if not run with sudo.
+Once rebooted the script will be running in the background and the webpage will be avaliable at the IP address of your Pi.
+If you don't know the IP it can be found using the command `hostname -I`
 #### Other
 Change the `networkstatuslog.txt` save location on line two of `NetworkStatusLogger.sh`
 Then `NetworkStatusLogger.sh` script can simply be run: